ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 key.
 In multi-tenancy environments, where multiple servers may be listening on the same IP or port space, the protocol is designed so that the client indicates which server it expects to respond.
 This is done with the SRV tag.
+Additional recommendations for clients are listed in
+{{roughtime-clients}}.

 # IANA Considerations